-Everyone and their dog is harping on about loosing weight this time of year and with every New Year comes a new "secret" -
+Everyone and their dog is harping on about losing weight this time of year, and with every New Year comes a new "secret" –

 "Eat these 5 things!"